JakeSteam/blog-programming/_posts/2018-10-25-developing-android-apps-with-firebase-realtime-database.md

 ### Deleting data

 Again, deleting data is very similar to updating it.
 The easiest way to remove data is to simply set it to null.
-That’s it!
+That's it!

 For example, to wipe everything inside `nestedData`: